Manage

 • Fumigation.
 Rabbits in warrens may be treated by diffusion fumigation (when phosphine gas is released from aluminium phosphide tablets placed in burrows) or pressure fumigation (when noxious gasses are pumped into warrens).
 Fumigation is often used for ‘mopping up’ residual rabbits.
 Trained dogs may be used to help herd rabbits into their burrows, but not for catching or killing rabbits.
 See ‘How to’ for more information.

 • Trapping.
-Soft nets may be used for small isolated pockets of rabbits.
-Padded-jaw leg-hold traps are another option.
+Soft nets, padded-jaw leg-hold traps or cages may be used for individual or small isolated pockets of rabbits, subject to any local animal welfare regulations.
 See ‘How to’ for more information.

 • Shooting.
 Shooting may be used for residual or isolated rabbits, e.g. during a mop-up phase.